 For those applying for the fall 2022, we recognize the stress caused by continued school and test center closures.
 Union will continue to review our applications in the same holistic manner that we always have, while also being flexible in situations outside of students’ control.

 I have been unable to take the SAT, ACT, TOEFL and/or IELTS.
 Can I still apply?

-- US Citizens: Testing is optional for all students. except those applying to our combined law or medical programs and for those who are homeschooled.
+- US Citizens: Union has been test optional in the admissions process for over a decade so testing is optional for all students, except those applying to our combined law or medical programs and for those who are homeschooled.

 - International Applicants: The SAT I or ACT is recommended for international students.
 An English language proficiency test is required for all applicants whose first language is not English.
 In situations where traditional standardized tests are unavailable, an InitialView interview in conjunction with a Duolingo English language assessment will be accepted.

 In reviewing applications for admission, we value completion of an AP or IB level course and understand that exams may be administered in new or condensed formats, or may not be offered at all.
 In regards to receiving course credit(s) for AP or IB, Union will follow our standard policies (which can be found here).

 My high school implemented pass/fail grades.
 Is that okay?

 We understand that many transcripts will not have the same grading structure as in the past.
 We individually evaluate each candidate and will review your application in the context of your high school.
 Your school profile which accompanies your transcript will provide additional information about how grading worked during the pandemic.

 What about extracurricular activities?
 Many of mine were canceled.